saifalbaghdadi/Emotion-detection/README.md

 ![Accuracy plot](templates/img/output2.png)
 ![Accuracy plot](templates/img/output.png)

-## Algorithm

-* First, the **haar cascade** method is used to detect faces in each frame of the webcam feed.

-* The region of image containing the face is resized to **48x48** and is passed as input to the CNN.

-* The network outputs a list of **softmax scores** for the seven classes of emotions.

-* The emotion with maximum score is displayed on the screen.

 ## Ideas:
 * Recognize feelings actually from the video, as well as from images, as well as from links.